Victorkaffekande/passwordManager/README.md

 ![billede](https://github.com/user-attachments/assets/b3020d77-f8a9-4897-966c-f87e5fa1d143)

 #pitfalls
+The password generation method found in static/js/util.js will create a random password from the given charset which is currently set to the standard english keyboard and some special characters.
+This means anyone with access to the app know what characters to limit their brute force attacks to.
+This list could be extended to make generated passwords more complex.

 The user interface is a website which feels a little wrong for a local program a desktop app would be expected.
 I did this because i wanted to try out some simple html templating and Htmx